JediKnightChan/ECRSoundSorting/README.md

 of users who have access to each view of a view set)
 - Optional filtering with django-filter: 2 "datetime in range" fields, filter blog post by user field

-An example celery tasks is present which is scheduled to run every 3 hours.
+An example celery task is present which is scheduled to run every 3 hours.

 ## Frontend